 14. Cape Town, South Africa

 Seeing how the average January temperatures run between 65 and 79 degrees, South Africa is an ideal winter getaway (it’s also summer there).
 Most people use Cape Town as a jumping off point for safaris, but why not spend a day or two here?
+Cape Town with kids does not disappoint.
 Take the cable car to the top of Table Mountain for gorgeous views, learn about apartheid where Nelson Mandela was imprisoned on Robben Island, or head to the city’s beautiful beaches.
 If you’re traveling with children to South Africa, don’t miss this post about the most family friendly places to visit in South Africa.

 15. Los Cabos, Mexico